automata-network/docs/docs/nftfair/introduction.md

 - The meta data for your NFTs.
 Required: name, cover(recommended size: 930x294px).
 Optional: description, tags, properties, etc...

-- If you holding a mystery box fairdrop, you need a cover (930x294px, [example](https://ipfs.io/ipfs/bafybeiehhoqx54wf6o6cgu7etjxxlhfxa2qstf6ay75lzi4o3thxf26e6i/box-banner.png)), title(Less than 70 characters) and short description(Less than 200 characters) for each of your mystery box.
+- The infomation for each of your mystery boxes: a cover (930x294px, [example](https://ipfs.io/ipfs/bafybeiehhoqx54wf6o6cgu7etjxxlhfxa2qstf6ay75lzi4o3thxf26e6i/box-banner.png)), title(Less than 70 characters) and short description(Less than 200 characters), the purchase limit and the price(paid activity required).

 - Once you complete setting up the Fairdrop, you can transfer or mint your NFT to our vault contract, and begin selling.